lvassor/HyperallometricFecundity/Other/Presentation/notes_presentations_lab.md

 * remove bullets on capture slide. combine both into one box
 * item sep larger on bullets
 * IR scales more steeply for at least two reasons

+## My feedback

+### Deraj
+* "I believe"
+* emphasise AICc for non-CMEE. ranking best model fit.
+* thermal optima vs lag.
+* Difference between were not statistically significant

+### Jacob
+* i liked the proportional combined model with timings
+* why would you think that gunshots are lower in red?
+* how do you define morning, afternoon and night
+* supervised - labelling for other areas could come earlier

+### Eva
+* good: "never been done"
+* why is S2 more accurate?
+* turning rates make encounters more likely?
+* "we" believe
+* I predict that..

+### Joe
+* figure for heavy tailed?
+* as we know, single scale for exponential?
+* sum across what?
+* psi acts as a weight
+* "we" and "our"
+* reverse-engineering lambda rate from data?
+* AIC explanation
+* AIC better with less parameters - exponential vs gamma
+* analytical error
+* dense text